AnumtaKhan/credit-risk-classification/README.md

 ### Summary:
 I would make a recommendation to use the resampled model because it performs best.
 The Balanced Accuracy score of this model was 99% and the data was balanced.
-This indicates that the model makes lesser mistakes in identifyinf non-healthy loans.
+This indicates that the model makes lesser mistakes in identifying non-healthy loans.
 Lastly, this model also gives less false positives.